Children's Reading Age Guide

 Problems with Low Reading Standards

-Reading standards in the UK (and some other countries) are unnecessarily low, some reports put it like this: "one third of children leaving school can not read properly."
+Reading standards in some developed countries are unnecessarily low, some reports put it like this: "one third of children leaving school can not read properly."

 Why our Children Can't Read - Channel 4's Dispatches